 Swapping Sugar for Some Natural Fizz - The Hard Facts about Soft Drinks

-Written on the 20th of April 2009 by Graham Park
+Written on the 20 April 2009 by Graham Park

 In today’s world we are spoilt for choice in everything from footwear to food, and the beverages industry is no different with around a thousand new beverages coming out every year, so in our haste to try out all these option have we neglected water, the age old beverage that our bodies need, and is the substitution really worth it?

 American researchers attempted to answer this question in the latest American Journal of Clinical Nutrition, in which they stated that, as a beverage, soft drinks are the worst of the worst, and were even ranked below moderate alcohol intake.

 They're usually sweetened by high-fructose corn syrup or sucrose, whether or not they’re fizzy, which is high in kilojoules which contribute to dental cavities, obesity, diabetes and cardiovascular disease.
 Sports drinks are in this category as well, and so are energy drinks, which have the added impact of caffeine and often taurine.

 Some studies also suggest that the carbonation of fizzy drinks and the phosperic acid that many soft drinks contain causes calcium loss and potentially weakens bones, and leaves them more brittle.

 As if this wasn’t bad enough already, research done in 2005 showed a strong correlation between esophageal cancer and the drinking of carbonated beverages.

 Water on the other has no cancerous properties, in fact it has no kilojoules at all, and although it has no nutrients either, that’s not a problem as our bodies are designed to get nutrients through a balanced diet and not our beverage intake.